telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/build-datasource-with-currying-for-a-custom-editor.md

 ---
 title: Build Custom dataSource for Custom Editor
-page_title: Build Custom dataSource for Custom Editor | Kendo UI Grid Widget
+page_title: Build Custom dataSource for Custom Editor | Kendo UI Grid
 description: "Learn how to build custom dataSource with currying for a custom editor in the Kendo UI Grid widget."
 slug: howto_build_custom_datasourcefor_custom_editor_grid
 ---